nkorsakov-tw/qa.md/test-plan.md

 - Open the Payments Report.
 - Check the values.
 - Switch between different timeframes and observe how the data changes.
+- Create new orders and trace how the data changes.
 - Export this report and open this in different formats such as PDF.
 - Verify that the exported report matches with the report displayed in the Back Office.

+#### Financial

+- Open the Financil Report
+- Check the values.
+- Switch between different timeframes and observe how the data changes.
+- Create new orders and trace how the data changes.
+- Export this report and open this in different formats such as PDF.
+- Verify that the exported report matches with the report displayed in the Back Office.

+#### Discounts

+- Open the Discounts Report.
+- Check the values.
+- Check the empty fields if you see them, it can be an error.
+- Switch between timeframes and observe the changes.
+- Create new orders and trace how the data changes.
+- Export this report and open this in different formats such as PDF.
+- Verify that the exported report matches with the report displayed in the Back Office.

+### Payment methods

 ### Equipment

-- **Add a Printer**
+#### Add a Printer
-    + Set up different purposes for the printer.
+- Set up different purposes for the printer.
-    + Configure various types of order tickets.
+- Configure various types of order tickets.
-    + Provide the printer's technical specifications.
+- Provide the printer's technical specifications.
-    + Save these changes.
+- Save these changes.
-    + Modify the settings as needed.
+- Modify the settings as needed.
-    + Test by ticking the 'Null Printer' checkbox.
+- Test by ticking the 'Null Printer' checkbox.
 Will it work?

-- **Add a Terminal**
+#### Add a Terminal
-    + Provide a name for the terminal.
+- Provide a name for the terminal.
-    + Supply a POI (Point of Interaction) ID.

-- **Add a Tablet**
+- Supply a POIID.

+#### Add a Tablet

-    + Attempt to connect the device in two modes: 'Direct Sales' and 'Table Overview'.
+- Attempt to connect the device in two modes: 'Direct Sales' and 'Table Overview'.
-        - **Direct Sales**: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
+   + **Direct Sales**: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
-        - **Table Overview**: Confirm that all bill printers are visible in the scroll bar.
+   + **Table Overview**: Confirm that all bill printers are visible in the scroll bar.
-    + Validate the data and ensure the correctness of the bill printers.
+- Validate the data and ensure the correctness of the bill printers.
-    + Open the application on the tablet.
+- Open the application on the tablet.
 Compare the layout with the information set in the Back Office, such as the placement of tables and decor elements configured in the Table Plan editor.
 Check for consistency between the settings configured in the Back Office and how they are displayed in the POS.